-In “What If” she challenges the norms of society by picturing men in a veil instead of women.
-This idea was immensely popular with females but attracted great criticism from men.
+In “What If”, she challenges the norms of society by picturing men in a veil instead of women.
+This idea was immensely popular with women but attracted great criticism from men.

 In her hijab series, she takes the viewer on a visual journey through the different nuances of what it means to be veiled.

 The images on the veil are symbolic of women and girls having no rights.
-Those are stories of girls and women being deprived of play, education, and childhood by being married off at such young age, raped.
+Those are stories of girls and women being deprived of play, education, and childhood by being married off at such a young age and raped.

 First paragraph via Thinking Humanity.